 But really, if you didn’t have a manual, that’s only the beginning of how weird things would get.
 If you were a kid and got this game without knowing anything about it, imagine going through the house, killing some bats and mice, exploring rooms, maybe even finding that one random monster, but ultimately not getting anywhere.
 You give up for the day but you’re a kid, you’re easily amused so you occasionally come back to it.
-It’s just a haunted house game.
+Okay it’s just a haunted house game, fine.
 Months go by and it finally happens that you activate one of the portals and transport yourself from the haunted house game you were so familiar with into a wild space-jungle action game with monsters everywhere and level bosses.
 That would be today like playing a Call of Duty game for months while occasionally catching fleeting glimpses of strange figures in the distance.
 Then one day you find yourself in some out of the way corner, like under a bridge, and a door activates, pulls you in, and suddenly you’re in the Dark World, fighting off extra-dimensional space goblins trying to secretly invade the earth under the cover of causing an international war that you thought was the main plot of the game.
 You try to tell your friends afterward but they don’t believe you.
 Imagine that, a ‘real’ game within a decoy game making you question what’s even real.

 Aghh, I’m doing it again.
 Don’t you hate when that happens, when you watch or play something meh that you’re sure could’ve been wow if only they had done X?
 Even aside from the sub-game, Dr. Chaos had such a unique idea at the time, an alternate dimension of monsters that was starting to leak through via this one peculiar house, and your quest to undo the mad science that had caused it all before it’s too late.
 The idea seemed so grand and yet turned out so underdeveloped, it had to have come from somewhere.
 It wasn’t until later that I read an article picking up on the suspiciously coincidental similarities this game has to a 1980’s horror/comedy film called House.

 Ah, now it made sense.
-In that movie, the main character is a writer dealing with trauma from the Vietnam war who moves into a house where various monsters begin to emerge, and near the end he discovers a portal in a medicine cabinet that leads to the jungles of his flashbacks.
+In that movie, the main character is a writer dealing with trauma from the Vietnam war.
+He moves into a house where various monsters begin to emerge, and near the end he discovers a portal in a medicine cabinet that leads to the jungles of his flashbacks.
 The game backgrounds, including the shed out back, match the movie scenery.
 The monsters in the game?
 Dead-ringers for the monsters in the movie.
 The plot of the movie when the monsters kidnap the hero’s son is similar to the game’s hero looking for his brother.
 And the release date of the game?
 About a year after the movie.
 Thoughts abound that this game was originally planned to be a licensed NES adaptation like the other big horror series of the 80s, Friday the 13th and Nightmare on Elm Street (got to love those gory R-rated childrens’ franchises).

 I had never seen House, but it was apparently popular enough for a few sequels, which included what I remember Roger Ebert listing as one of the silliest movie titles of all time, “House 2: The Second Story,” with Jonathan Stark, Arye Gross and ..Bill Maher?
-That particular movie is interesting, not because it’s good (it holds the legendary status as one of the few to have scored 0% on Rotten Tomatoes, since adjusted), but because it’s so beloved by so many.
+That particular movie is interesting, not because it’s good (it holds the legendary status as one of the few to have scored 0% on Rotten Tomatoes), but because it’s so beloved by so many.
 Supposedly a horror flick, writer Ethan Wiley returns from the first movie to come up with a thrilling adventure story that barely even warranted its PG-13.
 It was actually really fun:

 Imagine that, horror movies that are fun and make you feel good.
 That’s such a worthwhile concept that I’m throwing in a bonus pick from a third NES horror game that was bad but turned me on to something better, Attack of the Killer Tomatoes, also from Imagineering.
 Now here’s a series that’s been through a little of everything.
 It all started as a low budget 1970s spoofy love letter to classic monster movies, with the early beginnings of ‘Airplane!’ style comedy (billed as a horror-comedy-musical), and writer/director John De Bello’s iconic theme song.
 Overall though the movie itself is meh and it seemed like that would be all there was to it, but years later it got an unexpected revival because, of all things, some clips of it that were used in a Muppet Babies episode which sparked the interest of some executives somewhere who thought it had potential.